ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let opts = {
   '_number': 10, // Number | The number of results to return (between 1 and 100).
   'metaInformation': false, // Boolean | Whether to return more meta information about the ingredients.
-  'intolerances': false // Boolean | A comma-separated list of intolerances.
+  'intolerances': egg // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
 };
 apiInstance.autocompleteIngredientSearch(query, opts, (error, data, response) => {
   if (error) {